baparham/process-versions/README.md

 # process-versions

-Helps apps determine what dependencies a version of Node.js uses.
+A dataset showing the compiled process version dependencies of different Node.js versions

 ## Installation